-I am originally from Columbia, South Carolina where I was born into a family of gospel singers.
+I am originally from Columbia, South Carolina where I was born into a large family of gospel singers.
 Although I was a singer first from age 4, I was just completely hypnotized by rhythm!
-The poly-rhythms of the hand clapping at church, the groove of the local high school drum lines marching in the parades and all of the great music that I heard on the radio in the late 70s and early 80s.
+The poly-rhythms of the hand clapping and tambourine playing at church, the groove of the local high school drum lines marching in the parades and all of the great music that I heard on the radio in the late 70s and early 80s.
 I later moved to Tampa, Florida in the mid 80s and got involved with school band and playing drums in church.
-While in high school I gravitated towards listening to the music of such artists as Pat Metheny Group, Claude Debussy, Otis Redding, Chick Corea, E.L.P., Ottorino Respighi, Yes, Stan Kenton, Paul Winter Consort, Buddy Rich, James Brown, Leonard Bernstein, Michel Camilo, Bela Bartok, Mickey Hart & Planet Drum, Take 6, Steve Vai, New York Voices, Sir William Walton and Charlie Parker even though I was definitely into "old school" late 70s to early 90s hip-hop.
+While in high school I gravitated towards listening to the music of such artists/composers as Pat Metheny Group, Claude Debussy, Otis Redding, Chick Corea, E.L.P., Ottorino Respighi, Yes, Stan Kenton, Paul Winter Consort, Buddy Rich, James Brown, Leonard Bernstein, Michel Camilo, Bela Bartok, Mickey Hart & Planet Drum, Take 6, Steve Vai, New York Voices, Sir William Walton and Charlie Parker even though I was definitely into "old school" late 70s to early 90s hip-hop.
 After that time I was busy performing with and later on teaching drum & bugle corps and also teaching at high school band programs.
 I spent 6 years living, performing and studying music in Tokyo, Japan and have traveled all over the world to Cairo, Egypt to study middle eastern music, to Colombia to teach marching percussion and experience their folk music and to South Korea, Indonesia, Thailand, Spain, all over the Caribbean, Mexico, Canada, Panama and Costa Rica to photograph in the streets and absorb the rhythm, art and cultures of those places.

 Being able to see the world, meet people from all walks of life and experience different cultures in depth